OCA/e-commerce/website_sale_firstname/readme/DESCRIPTION.rst

-This module adds the compatibility of partner_firstname module with website_sale, i.e. allows you to use fields first name and last name in the form.
+This module expands on the module partner_firstname by changing the address form of website_sale to use firstname and lastname.